Lyons earns first Northern Ireland call-up

 But Northern Ireland boss Michael O'Neill is without several key players because of injury.

-In addition to long-term absentees Steven Davis, Corry Evans, Stuart Dallas and Shane Ferguson, O'Neill is without Jamal Lewis, Conor Bradley and Aaron Donnelly.
+In addition to long-term absentees Steven Davis, Corry Evans, Stuart Dallas and Shane Ferguson, O'Neill is unable to call upon Jamal Lewis, Conor Bradley and Aaron Donnelly.

 Liverpool wing-back Bradley and Nottingham Forest defender Donnelly were both involved in the last squad, while Lewis - who joined Watford on loan from Newcastle last month - pulled out of the squad before the Denmark game in June.